sharetribe/flex-docs/src/docs/references/page-schema/index.md

               "type": "object",
               "description": "Displayed when someone shares the page in social media.
 The image should have a 1.91:1 aspect ratio and a minimum size of 1200x630 pixels.", "properties": {
-                /** The image attribute contains a ref with an id and type.
-The API response contains
-                 *   an  "included" attribute with the full resource.
-                 */
                 "_ref": {
                   "type": "object",
                   "properties": {